 The indicative annual timeline for the Community Amenities Fund (From 2020 onwards) is:

 BayTrust offers two scholarships, the Dillon Scholarship and the BayTrust Bruce Cronin Scholarship

 Applications for the Dillon Scholarship open on 1 November 2020 for 2021 study year.

 If you have any questions please call or email Yvonne on 07 578 6546 or firstname.lastname@example.org.

 The scholarship provides financial assistance to people who have significant disabilities and who will be undertaking tertiary education

 The scholars may receive up to $5,000 per annum for 4 years full-time study

-Applications are open only between October and December
+Applications are open only between November and mid January

 BayTrust operates and funds the Dillon Scholarship

 Are You Eligible to Apply For The Dillon Scholarship?